bacataBorisov/Sowify_RPi/README.md

 ## **License**

-Project Title is released under the MIT License.
+Sowify is released under the MIT License.
 See the **[LICENSE](https://github.com/bacataBorisov/Sowify_RPi/blob/master/LICENSE.txt)** file for details.

 ## **Authors and Acknowledgment**